Modular Jump Gaussian Processes: Modular Jump Gaussian Processes

+Note that while we have thus far chosen examples where the magnitude of the jump is large compared to the overall variability of the data, that is not required to use MJGP.
+Data sets with large jumps will see the most improvement when compared to regular GP methods, but using MJGP when jumps are small or nonexistent will not lead to overfitting.
+See examples of MJGP fit to data with small or nonexistent jumps in Figures \ref{fig:smalljump} and \ref{fig:nojump} in Appendix \ref{sup:special}.
+Although the benefit of using MJGP lessens as the size of the jump decreases, it will not compromise results when jumps are not present.

+We chose to use the predicted probability of component membership $\hat{f}(X_N)$/$\hat{f}(\mathcal{X})$ as a new jump feature.
+However, we could have instead used the predicted component membership to partition the input space into two regions, and fit separate GPs to each region.
+If these partitions perfectly matched the manifold of discontinuity, this would outperform MJGP.
+The problem occurs when the manifold of discontinuity is complex, like in the Phantom example.
+In this case (see Appendix \ref{sup:partition}), the classifier cannot accurately learn the manifold of discontinuity.
+MJGP improves upon a partitioned GP by using the predicted probability of component membership, which incorporates the uncertainty of the classifier.
+Accounting for this extra uncertainty in the model ultimately improves prediction over partitioned GPs.

-Our Modular JGP is purposefully generic: clustering, classifying, predicting, and then fitting with a new feature.
-We mentioned some of the possible choices for each step (e.g. EM, CGP, and OLAGP), but any methods for clustering, classifying, and regression are fair game.
-The best choices are likely context/data-dependent.
-We aim to show that our preferred instance of Modular JGP is an improvement on existing methods in the context of surrogate modeling of jump processes from the recent literature.
+Our MJGP is purposefully generic: clustering, classifying, predicting, and then fitting with a new feature.
+We mentioned some of the possible choices for each step (e.g. EM, CGP, and OLAGP), but the choice of methods for clustering, classifying, and regression should be tailored to the context of the problem and the data involved.
+We aim to show that our preferred instance of MJGP is an improvement on existing methods in the context of surrogate modeling of jump processes from the recent literature.